Lorenc Trashi: Partizani Tirana

 Following KF Lushnja's relegation from the Albanian Superliga, Trashi signed a three-year contract with Partizani Tirana on 31 May 2014.

 On 9 November 2015, he extended his contract for another three seasons, kepping him at the club until 2018.

 Qadsia

-On 21 June 2020, Partizani Tirana through a communiqué stated that Trashi from next season is part of Kuwait Premier League club Qadsia.
+On 21 June 2020, Partizani Tirana through a communiqué stated that Trashi from next season would be part of Kuwait Premier League club Qadsia.

 International career

 Trashi was first involved internationally when he was invited by Albania U21s coach Skënder Gega to a three-day trial in February 2013 while he was playing for KF Gramshi.
-He came on as a second-half substitute in the unofficial friendly against Kosovar Superliga side KF Drenica at the end of the trial, which Albania U21s lost 2–0.
+He came on as a second-half substitute in the unofficial friendly against Kosovo Superleague side KF Drenica at the end of the trial, which Albania U21s lost 2–0.

-He was first called up to the senior Albania national football team in March 2019 for games against Turkey and Andorra, but remained on the bench.
+He was first called up to the Albania national senior team in March 2019 for games against Turkey and Andorra, but remained on the bench.
 He made his debut on 14 October 2019 in a Euro 2020 qualifier against Moldova.
 He started the game and scored the third goal in a 4–0 away victory.